-We warmly welcome our new parish priest, Fr Paul Crosbie, who takes up his duties in Trim & Boardsmill from Monday (17th).
-Fr Crosbie PP, a native of Rathkenny, arrives from his ministry in Mullingar and had previously served the parish of Ratoath.
+We warmly welcome our new parish priest, Fr Paul Crosbie, who has taken up his duties in Trim & Boardsmill from Monday (17th June).
+Fr Crosbie PP, a native of Rathkenny, arrived from his ministry in Mullingar and had previously served the parish of Ratoath.

 Sacrament of the Anointing of the Sick

 The Church carries on the Ministry of Jesus through the Sacrament of the Anointing of the Sick.
 The Sacrament is always available, please contact the priests at any time.

 FIRST SATURDAY GENERAL ANOINTING, 10am MASS: Beginning on the First Saturday of March and every month thereafter, we intend to celebrate the Sacrament of the Anointing of the Sick during the 10am Mass.
 Priests will anoint anyone who wishes to receive the Sacrament of the rails after Mass.
 It is hoped this will be a monthly celebration at the 10am Mass on the First Saturday of the month.

 We are paying off our loan to Bank of Ireland at the rate of €9,000 per month – a heavy commitment, but we are managing thanks to the generosity of parishioners.

 It is worth stating at this point, that the Church Restoration Project is far from complete; the main roof will have to be re-instated and the spire re-pointed.
 When all is completed the interior of the Church will be repainted and the sanctuary repaired.

 We really appreciate the generous contributions of mass goers every Sunday.
 We thank people who have made generous donations in recent times.
 There are white envelopes in the Church for this purpose.
 Míle buíochas.